duncanmalashock/elm-music-theory/CONTRIBUTING.md

 Although I have done some independent study of piano, jazz theory, and basic arrangement, I consider myself an amateur musician. **Do you have experience at the university level or as a practicing composer or performer?** If so, I am interested in what you have to say about how I have approached the ideas from these fields.

-A few things I am specifically interested in:
+A few examples of things I am interested in:
 - Jazz theory: Are there general, scale-based ways to determine "available tensions" on any arbitrary chord in jazz theory?
 - Classical theory: Are there objective methods to evaluate the effectiveness of a written species counterpoint?
 - Are there ways of categorizing the notes in a melody in a general way? (i.e. that do not rely on jazz or classical conventions)